 I admit that I am a child of the 70s and so spontaneous human combustion was a popular and favorite subject often talked about in the press.
 When I was a kid and I first heard of it, I was horrified by the thought that I might just spontaneously go up in flames.
 Even though as I got older, I realized I'd more likely be hit by lightning, I still found the subject a curiously interesting puzzle.
 Who hasn't gotten "hot under the collar" and wondered if they might pop a vessel or ignite?

 The last story above had me wondering.
 I do recall endorphins rushing in during times of extreme physical danger and I was completely unable to feel pain or even react properly.
-The fact that these people aren’t rushing to put the fire out could be an endorphin rush, but that doesn’t explain why the usual person (like Michael Jackson during the Pepsi commercial filming) has a primitive desire to run away in a rush when on fire.
+The fact that these people aren’t rushing to put the fire out could be an endorphin rush, but that doesn’t explain why the usual person (like Michael Jackson in Pepsi commercial) has a primitive desire to run away in a rush when on fire.
 Is there something else going on chemically in the body that makes the mind believe something that isn’t real or perhaps tempers reaction times?

 The fact that entire rooms aren’t taken down to ash by the process is really unusual.
 As well, the remaining body parts unburned are puzzling.
 However, the fact that legs and arms (the most often left behind parts—see pictures above) don’t burn is not that surprising to me.
 In fact, the legs and arms are very muscular and have little body fat.
 The core of the body would be most likely to burn if this were a wick effect fueled by body fat.
 Fat, as well all know, burns at a very hot temperature.
 If you ever saw the “Myth Busters” episode about pouring water on a pot of boiling oil and the huge flash of fire, you’d understand what your body moisture and fat might do in combination.
 That these bodies burn at higher temperatures than many crematoriums is unusual too.
 The body fat should fuel a cremation as much as an SHC.